abbaspour/replate/readme.md

    workforce IDP.
 2. **Update the details** of the logistics company.

-#### Logistics Member

-Logistics Member is a member of a logistics organisation in Auth0.

-1. Can **log in** to the business website with the SSO that their admin has set up.
-SSO is powered with HRD (Home Realm Discovery), such as when email is matched for the company domain, like `member@logistics.com`, the user is redirected to the logistic's IdP at `idp.logistics.com`
-2. Can **view and update pick-up schedule**.
-3. Can **request ad-hoc pick up**.

 #### Driver

 Driver is a member of the logistics organisation in Auth0